gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v3-to-v4.md

 }
 ```

-### Setting values on module context outside of `onPluginInit`
+### Use `onPluginInit` API to share context with other lifecycle APIs

 Sites and in particular plugins that rely on setting values on module context to access them later in other lifecycles will need to use `onPluginInit`.
 This is also the case for when you use `onPreInit` or `onPreBootstrap`.
 The `onPluginInit` API will run in each worker as it is initialized and thus each worker then has the initial plugin state.

-Here's an example of a plugin fetching a GraphQL schema at the earliest stage in order to use it in later lifecycles:
+Here's an example of a v3 plugin fetching a GraphQL schema at the earliest stage in order to use it in later lifecycles:

 ```js:title=gatsby-node.js
 const stateCache = {}